dragonflypl/web-wiki/functional-programming.md

 const middleArgumentLater = threeArgs('value for a', __, 'value for c')
 ```

+- Transducers
+  - `R.into` - is shorthand for `transduce`.
+Basically it figures out last reducer based on accumulator type
 - `R.adjust` - for updating single element in the array.
 Similar to `evolve`
 - `R.defaultTo` - checks if some value is nil and it so, then returns other (default) value
 - `R.indexBy` - creates an lookup from objects collection by a property